3Tecnos-Development/inversify-mapper/README.md

 > :warning: Set the NODE_ENV=production environment variable.
 This package reads the 'outDir' property from your tsconfig.json file to get the root directory.

-For the package to run correctly in production, assign a value in outDir
+For the package to run correctly in production, assign a value in outDir.

+### e.g.

+tsconfig.json

 ```json
 {